 “Tax” means any tax, duty, impost, and levy of any nature (whether state, local, or federal) whatsoever and wherever charged, levied, or imposed, together with any interest and penalties in relation thereto.

-“Termination Date” is defined in Section 12.4.
+“Termination Time” is defined in Section 12.4.

 “Termination Notice” is defined in Section 12.4.

-“Undelivered Quantity” means, for each Applicable Period, an amount (in MWh’s) equal to (i) the quantity of Electricity Dispatched by the Owner in that Applicable Period less (ii) the quantity of Electricity Dispatched by the Owner and delivered by Operator to the EDP that Applicable Period less (iii) the Excused Quantity.
+“Undelivered Quantity” means, for each Applicable Period, an amount (in MWh) equal to (i) the quantity of Electricity Dispatched by the Owner in that Applicable Period less (ii) the quantity of Electricity Dispatched by the Owner and delivered by Operator to the EDP that Applicable Period less (iii) the Excused Quantity.

 "YTD" means year to date.